Upcoming Action Movies I Can’t Wait To See In 2025 And Beyond – The Running Man, Avatar: Fire & Ash, And More

 Remember back in 2022 when Jalmari Helander unleashed Sisu, a Finnish World War II movie that was essentially “John Wick battles Nazis”?
 Well, we’re getting a second adventure with Jorma Tommila’s Aatami Korpi, everyone’s favorite gold prospector and undeniable badass.

-Though I wish I had known much about this out-of-nowhere sequel, I have to admit that I’m pretty excited to see Aatami go on a path of vengeance again after learning that his family was murdered by a Red Army commander (played by Stephen Lang).
-November can’t come soon enough.
+Though I wish I hadn’t known much about this out-of-nowhere sequel, I have to admit that I’m pretty excited to see Aatami go on a path of vengeance again after learning that his family was murdered by a Red Army commander (played by Stephen Lang).
+One of my colleagues has already seen this one, and I’m going to trust his five-star review.

 A fire Na'vi speaking in Avatar 3's trailer